 Employment Services Inspectors

-In addition, the Department of Economic Development’s Employment Services Inspectors enforce certain aspects of employment law.
+In addition, the Department for Enterprise’s Employment Services Inspectors enforce certain aspects of employment law.
 Inspectors can:

 Inspectors enforce the following: